 Our chaplains have represented the Bolton Christian Community Cohesion Team at numerous events organised by Bolton Interfaith Council and other faith groups over the last 12 months.
 These included the community walks, children’s football tournaments, ‘Family, Faith, Football’ events at BWFC and Black History Month events.

 There are still many areas of the town that we don’t yet cover so we always need new volunteer chaplains to join the team.

 Visiting shops and businesses can be quite daunting at times so we have a wonderful team of prayer supports who regularly pray for the chaplaincy.

 Other than our co-ordinating chaplain, all our chaplains are volunteers but we constantly need to purchase resources such as fleeces, t-shirts, badges, leaflets, cards, bereavement booklets and stationery etc so we would be extremely grateful if you are able to provide any of these resources or finance to purchase them.

-If you are able to help in any of these ways please get in touch using these contact details:
+If you are able to help in any of these ways, or you would like more information about the chaplaincy, please get in touch using these contact details:

 The Hub, Bold Street, Bolton BL1 1LS